VanAnderson/AmongUs-quickstart/readme.md

 	- This is something that will be useful to reference often!
 - Complete the lists of tasks assigned to you
 	- The task list assigned to you is listed in the upper left hand corner, click the "Tasks" bar to expand and collapse it
-	- They will appear as a yellow ( ! ) icon on the map.
+	- Locations of assigned tasks will appear as a yellow ( ! ) icon on the map overlay.
 	- Each task is basically a simple game of coordination.
 		- Some tasks will give instrctions
 		- Some tasks are not super intuitive - reference https://www.youtube.com/watch?v=wCyZmcW4q90 if you need to see how to solve each tasks.
 	- As you approach the tasks on the map, a yellow arrow will guide you towards what you need to do.
-Tasks will also be highlighted in a yellow frame.
+Tasks will also be highlighted in a yellow border.
 	- Once you have gotten in proximity enough to a task, hit the "USE" icon that appears or press spacebar on PC.
 This will start the task

 - In freeplay, there is a laptop computer sitting on one of the tables (see picture)